We couldn’t do it without you.

 Thanks for being part of the Ontario Health Study (OHS).
 Several promising research projects are already underway using the data you’ve provided — and there are many more to come.
 That’s why it’s important for you to stay involved!
 By completing our follow-up questionnaires, you’ll help give researchers across Canada even more data to work with to improve how cancer and chronic disease are detected and treated.

 The Work History Questionnaire was completed in December, 2019.
-Data will be made available beginning in 2021.
+Data will be made available in 2022.

 We have compiled the data collected from our first Follow-Up Questionnaire.
 Completed in 2018, it asked participants for updated information about their health, lifestyle, medical and family history, and asked new questions about e-cigarette use, marijuana use, over-the-counter medications and mental health.

 Online questionnaires completed by volunteers across Ontario

 By continuing to take part in the OHS, you’ll be helping to find new ways to prevent and treat major diseases like cancer, heart disease and diabetes.
 You’ll also help to improve the health of future generations.